marccgk/website/content/blog/tips_on_writing_code_for_data_oriented_design.md

 Object Oriented Programming is often taught and, therefore, learned, right after the basic programming constructs: variables, conditionals, loops, basic types and, in languages like C++, pointers and basic memory allocation / deallocation.
 Hence, most people have only approached medium to large codebases from an OOP lens.
-Although there are large codebases written in non OOP languages, e.g. [the Linux Kernel](https://github.com/torvalds/linux), written in C, I'd argue most sizeable codebases currently in development are built using Object Oriented Design[^1].
+Although there are large codebases written in non OOP languages, e.g. [the Linux Kernel](https://github.com/torvalds/linux), written in C, I'd argue most sizable codebases currently in development are built using Object Oriented Design[^1].

 In this blog post I'd like to present a different starting point to approach writing software.
 Obligatory caveat: this